 FFDEs are conducted independently of any existing counseling program.
-This means that if an officer is in counseling, the psychologist (or therapist) that is providing counseling services does not complete the FFDE (even if qualified to do so).
+This means that if a firefighter is in counseling, the psychologist (or therapist) that is providing counseling services does not complete the FFDE (even if qualified to do so).
 The reason for this is the ethical prohibition of dual-relationships.
-This prohibition is based upon the premise that a psychologist involved in a therapeutic relationship with an officer cannot be fully objective during a FFDE.
-Therefore, any FFDE of the officer must be completed by a second, independent, and qualified psychologist/evaluator.
+This prohibition is based upon the premise that a psychologist involved in a therapeutic relationship with a firefighter cannot be fully objective during a FFDE.
+Therefore, any FFDE of the firefighter must be completed by a second, independent, and qualified psychologist/evaluator.

-In the OWA incorporated into the Trauma Intervention Program, the primary goal is to assess whether there is a newly developed incident-related clinical disorder that would prevent the officer from returning to duty (See Stressor Related Disorders-DSM).
-The OWA includes ruling out an incident-caused exacerbation of any preexisting psychological condition.
+In the FWA incorporated into the Trauma Intervention Program, the primary goal is to assess whether there is a newly developed incident-related clinical disorder that would prevent the firefighter from returning to duty (see Stressor Related Disorders-DSM).
+This assessment includes ruling out an incident-caused exacerbation of any preexisting psychological condition.

-The primary goal of a TIP OWA assessment is made possible by the fact that the majority of officers involved in duty related critical or traumatic event were not experiencing psychological or performance difficulties prior to the incident.
-Therefore, most officers assessed in the TIP OWA come from a history of health, not a history of dysfunction.
-This, coupled with the fact that most officers perform professionally during critical incidents (in compliance with their training, state statute, and departmental policy), makes a FFDE unnecessary.
+The primary goal of a TIP FWA assessment is made possible by the fact that the majority of firefighters involved in duty related critical or traumatic event were not experiencing psychological or performance difficulties prior to the incident.
+Therefore, most firefighters assessed in the TIP FWA come from a history of health, not a history of dysfunction.
+This, coupled with the fact that most firefighters perform professionally during critical incidents (in compliance with their training, state statute, and departmental policy), makes a FFDE unnecessary.
 Under these circumstances, any ethical concerns inherent in dual-relationship are managed without difficulty.
-This means that even if the officer has a counseling history with the staff psychologist, the staff psychologist may complete the OWA.
+This means that even if the firefighter has a counseling history with the staff psychologist, the staff psychologist may complete the FWA.

-An officer should not be made to undergo a traditional FFDE simply because he or she performed as trained and as expected during a critical incident (See IACP below).
+A firefighter should not be made to undergo a traditional FFDE simply because he or she performed as trained and as expected during a critical incident.

-In the TIP OWA the staff psychologist completes a mental status examination, clinical interview and wellness assessment over several meetings with the officer.
-During this process, pre-incident psychological difficulties (if any) are assessed and sub-clinical psychological issues are addressed.
-In the TIP OWA psychological tests are used only when indicated and are not routinely applied.
+In the TIP FWA the staff psychologist completes a mental status examination, clinical interview and wellness assessment over several meetings with the firefighter.
+During this process, pre-incident psychological difficulties (if any) are assessed and subclinical psychological issues are addressed.
+In the TIP FWA psychological tests are used only when indicated and are not routinely applied.

-TIP OWA: If there are no circumstances which would prevent the officer from returning to duty, the officer is returned to duty in accordance with the TIP and the specifically designed Return to Duty Protocol.
-If the TIP OWA suggests any type of clinical impairment resulting from or triggered by the incident, continued psychological and any other appropriate intervention is indicated.
+TIP FWA: If there are no circumstances which would prevent the firefighter from returning to duty, the firefighter is returned to duty in accordance with the TIP and the specifically designed Return to Duty Protocol.
+If the TIP FWA suggests any type of clinical impairment resulting from or triggered by the incident, continued psychological and any other appropriate intervention is indicated.

-If during the TIP OWA there is an assessed need for a FFDE, the FFDE is completed by an independent evaluator.
-The results of the FFDE are then integrated into the TIP therapeutic effort, whether or not the officer is assessed as fit for duty.
+If during the TIP FWA there is an assessed need for a FFDE, the FFDE is completed by an independent evaluator.
+The results of the FFDE are then integrated into the TIP therapeutic effort, whether or not the firefighter is assessed as fit for duty.

 The need for a traditional FFDE during the TIP has been the exception much more than the rule.
-The TIP OWA has proven itself completely adequate in an overwhelming majority of incident-related circumstances wherein the TIP has been initiated.
+The TIP has proven itself completely adequate in an overwhelming majority of incident-related circumstances wherein the TIP has been initiated.